10 Things You Need to Start Working as a Freelancer

 The need for money in the bank is just one reason why it's a good idea to start freelancing on a small scale while you have a day job; another is that you'll have an opportunity to build up a roster of clients before you go out on your own.

-You don't necessarily need an accountant, but you do need a way to keep track of expenses and invoices, and a means of tracking and paying quarterly taxes.
-Keep your receipts.
-William Perezoffers a list of deductible expenses here.
+You don't necessarily need an accountant, but you do need a way to keep track of expenses and invoices, and a means of tracking and paying estimated quarterly taxes.

 When you work for someone else, they provide the equipment, from computers to desks to software.
 When you're on your own, well, it's up to you.
-The upside is that you can set up your work environment in a way that meets your needs, not those of an employer -- and you can write off your purchases.
-(See previous, re: save your receipts).
+The upside is that you can set up your work environment in a way that meets your needs, not those of an employer—and you can write off your purchases.

-Many people go into freelancing assuming that the best part about it will be flexibility, in terms of time, only to discover that clients get tetchy if they routinely can't get a hold of you during normal business hours, and that it's almost impossible to put in 40 or 50 hours a week if you get up at noon.
-(Almost impossible: night owls might prefer a later schedule, and if they're willing to work at night, and have amenable clients, anything is possible.)
+Many people go into freelancing assuming that the best part about it will be flexibility, only to discover that clients get tetchy if they routinely can't get a hold of you during normal business hours, and that it's almost impossible to put in 40 or 50 hours a week if you get up at noon.
+(Almost impossible: night owls might prefer a later schedule, and if they're willing to work at night, and have amenable clients, that’s OK.)

 Even the most successful and blissfully happy freelancers have dark days, especially in the beginning.
 Don't be discouraged if you find yourself wondering whether you've made a mistake.
 If you and the freelance life are a good fit for one another, things will work out.
 Either way, a bit of self-reflection is any career-minded person's friend.